envenomator/agon-binaries/README.md

 ![espressif settings1](/flash-settings.png)
 ![espressif settings2](/flash-tool.png)

 Then press 'Start' and wait for the tool to finish.
+It might be necessary to press the 'reset' button after the tool is done.